hangxie/parquet-tools/README.md

 Other useful parameters include:
 * `--fail-on-int96` to fail the command if source parquet file contains INT96 fields
-* `--compression` to specify compression codec for output files, defailt is `SNAPPY`
+* `--compression` to specify compression codec for output files, default is `SNAPPY`
 * `--read-page-size` to tell how many rows will be read per batch from source

 #### Exact number of output files